 CCPs shall immediately delete VMS position reports received for the purposes set out in paragraph 28 of CMM 16 (2023) once the VMS position reports have served their intended purpose, and confirm their deletion to the Secretariat in writing without delay.

-CCPs and the Secretariat shall take appropriate measures to protect VMS data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access, and against all inappropriate form of processing.
+CCPs, the Secretariat, the SIOFA Scientific Committee and its Working Groups, and any SIOFA VMS service provider shall take all necessary measures to protect VMS data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access, and against all unauthorised forms of processing.

 The following security measures shall be mandatory for the SIOFA VMS: